FLAIR-THU/VFLAIR/README.md

   * Multiple datasets are provided along with VFLAIR.
   * Defense Capability Score ——a comprehensive metric for assessing defense ability is also introduced.
   * Tree-based VFL is also proved in the code with XGBoost and RandomForest supported.
 See `./src/configs/README_TREE.md` for detailed description.
+  * VFL for LLM implementation is also provided with Bert, GPT2 and Llama supported.
+See `./src/configs/README_LLM.md` for detailed description.

 ## Code Structure